Frequently Asked Questions

 What is the Maine Farm and Sea to School Institute?

 The Maine Farm and Sea to School Institute helps teams work together to create a culture of equity and wellness, improve food access, increase student leadership, and strengthen local food systems.
-The Institute brings school teams together for an Academy Program where they build relationships, skills, and a collaborative action plan for FSTS programming.
+The Institute brings school teams together for an Academy Program where they build relationships, skills, and a collaborative action plan for Farm and Sea to School (FSTS) programming.
 Team members leave ready and able to support one another, to implement the action plan and learning school-wide, and to build shared leadership and capacity for the long haul.
-With the support of a coach, teams spend the next year putting their plans into action and connecting classroom, cafeteria and community.
+With the support of a coach, teams spend the next year putting their plans into action and connecting the “3 C’s” of Farm to School: Classroom, Cafeteria and Community.
 A professional learning community supports individual team members with their unique role and helps them integrate the FSTS action plan.

 Who participates in the Institute?

-Starting in 2023 this opportunity is open to schools of all grade levels - including individual elementary schools and early childhood education centers.
+This opportunity is open to Maine K-12 schools and early childhood education (ECE) centers.

 Teams are welcome to apply as a single school or school district.
+Individuals cannot apply.
 The Institute is designed to support programs in either the early stages of development or in taking their programming to the next level.

 Who should be on a school team and how do we select people to serve on our team?

-Teams will be invited to attend a 3-day residential workshop at The Ecology School in Saco July 24-26, 2023.
-The Institute begins with a team self assessment, followed by the Academy Program where teams learn about the 3 Cs of a FTS program (cafeteria, classroom, community), discover the opportunities and resources in Maine, develop a vision for their FSTS program, develop an action plan to implement that vision, network with other FSTS champions, and receive guidance from an assigned Coach.
+The Academy takes place at The Ecology School in Saco, Maine.
+During The Academy, participants will take part in educational and teambuilding activities, dive deep into the “3 Cs” of Farm to School programming (cafeteria, classroom, community), and discover the opportunities and resources in Maine, develop a vision for their FSTS program, develop an action plan to implement that vision, network with other FSTS champions, and receive guidance from an assigned coach.

 What will a team be expected to do throughout the year?